 Horn of Africa Programme Director, Aden Abdi, was invited to provide technical support and witness the signing of an historic peace deal between the Ogaden National Liberation Front (ONLF) and the Government of Ethiopia.
 Conciliation Resources has been supporting this process for the past six years.

 Hier finden Sie aktuelle Meldungen aus der Arbeit der Plattform und unserer Mitgliedsorganisationen sowie weitere News zum Arbeitsfeld zivile Konfliktbearbeitung.

-The Rotary Foundation is now accepting applications for the 2018 Rotary Peace Fellowship.
-Since 2002, The Rotary Foundation has provided 1000+ social change leaders with peace and conflict resolution education at Rotary Peace Centers around the world.
+The Rotary Foundation is now accepting applications for the 2019 Rotary Peace Fellowship.
+Since 2002, The Rotary Foundation has provided over 1100 social change leaders with peace and conflict resolution education at Rotary Peace Centers around the world.

 There is increasing global policy and research momentum on the topic of inclusive peace.
 But is this momentum reflected in practice?
 Is it reflecting practice?
 The reality for civil society actors is that the political space is shrinking globally, severely limiting their ability to contribute to inclusive peace.
 At the same time, comparative research challenges civil society actors to adapt to changing circumstances, consider their collective impact, and question their own assumptions.

 The Georg Eckert Institute for International Textbook Research (GEI) is pleased to announce the fifth Georg Arnhold International Summer School, which will take place in Braunschweig, Germany, from 23 to 27 July 2018.